wsalis/BotEuchre/README.md

 was selected as the final checkpoint and frozen after the branch evaluation cycle.
 Its priorities are disciplined bidding, lower euchre exposure, and protecting a lead.

+In testing both headless tournaments and personal play, my opinion is that Ironclad is the strongest AI bot in the game.

+This particular generation of Ironclad is derived from 18 generations of higher confidence training, originating from the Generation 50 Arbiter brain, so about 6.8 million hands of Euchre.

+This is the one AI profile in the game that will not only reliably beat the Arbiter base brain, but also a mathematically perfect MCTS heuristic bot (The MC) over the course of thousands of games.

 See [README_IRONCLAD.md](README_IRONCLAD.md) for profile notes, checkpoint fingerprint, and provenance summary.